 Since the accreditation procedure follows the same standards to review and qualify all academic institutions, you can be sure that, in terms of the quality of education, online and offline programs will offer you the same level of preparation.

-Nursing education is truly demanding and requires rigor and commitment, as well as a willingness from both learners and teachers to embrace modern technology at an academic level.
+Online nursing education is truly demanding and requires rigor and commitment, as well as a willingness from both learners and teachers to embrace modern technology at an academic level.
 But if you stick with it, it will prepare you for a successful career in nursing.
 You’ll be better equipped to fight on the frontlines of any local or global medical threat, proving, again and again, how important nurses truly are in the healthcare system.

-Take the RN-to-BSN program and prepare to move fast between the ranks, have more responsibilities, and earn more, enroll in our RN-to-BSN program.
+If you’re already a nurse and are prepared to move fast between the ranks, have more responsibilities, and earn more, enroll in our RN-to-BSN program.